Drawing Up a Plan: Tax and Business Strategies for Artists and Collectors... and Their Advisors

 Tax Briefings 2017 (4:00 - 5:45 p.m.)

-In this program, Jay Darby will address the interesting differences between tax and business planning for artists versus art collectors - the parties on the opposite sides of art transactions.
-He will be joined on the panel by Nicholas O'Donnell, a partner at Sullivan & Worcester.
-Other panelists include Michelle DuBois, the highly regarded New England Director at Winston Art Group, a leading independent art appraisal and advisory firm, and Jill Arnold Bull, the North Regional Sales Leader and National Fine Art Specialist in Private Risk Management for Wells Fargo Insurance Services.
+In this program, Jay Darby addressed the interesting differences between tax and business planning for artists versus art collectors - the parties on the opposite sides of art transactions.
+He was joined on the panel by Nicholas O'Donnell, as well as by Michelle DuBois, the highly regarded New England Director at Winston Art Group, a leading independent art appraisal and advisory firm, and Jill Arnold Bull, the North Regional Sales Leader and National Fine Art Specialist in Private Risk Management for Wells Fargo Insurance Services.

 - Current trends in the art markets, including "hot" and "cold" areas